An iTDS allows you to easily manage and distribute custom Maltego transforms and settings from a central location within your organization.

 - The server is delivered as a virtual format that is downloaded on to a computer and no hardware is included.

-- The server is built on an Ubuntu LTS 18.04 base.
+- The docker image of the server is a snapshot of container built on a Ubuntu 16.04 LTS base.

 - Hardware Requirements: